tcaspi/SF-Coyote-Stable-Isotopes/README.md

 ## Model Output

-The output of the models are not stored on GitHub in the `Model_Output` folder due to the large file sizes, but can be generated on your own device, or are available on Dryad Digital Repository (doi: XXXX).
+The output of the models are not stored on GitHub in the `Model_Output` folder due to the large file sizes, but can be generated on your own device, or are available on Dryad Digital Repository (DOI: 10.5061/dryad.b5mkkwhq8).
 The `.rds` that can be downloaded from Dryad are described below.

 -   <div>